mzivic7/endcord/README.md

 However endcord can be run inside fbterm [fbterm](https://salsa.debian.org/debian/fbterm), adding support for 256 colors.
 Follow [fbterm setup instructions](https://wiki.archlinux.org/title/Fbterm#Installation), then set environment variable: `export TERM=fbterm` and run endcord.
 Note: `Ctrl+Up/Down/Left/Right` have different key codes in tty.

+### Spacebar and other custom hosts
+Connecting to [Spacebar](https://github.com/spacebarchat) or any other discord-like instance can be configured in `config.ini`.
+Set `custom_host = ` to prefered host domain, like `spacebar.chat`.
+Set to `None` to use default host (`discord.com`).
+Then endcord will connect only to that domain instead discord.
+Token is diffeerent on different hosts!
+Note that using custom host is completely untested, and support depends on how differnet the api is to original discord api, and may crash at any time.
+Further, each host may have different spam filters, so **use at your own risk** still applies.

 ## Planned features